stefanbringuier/graph-pes/docs/source/graph-pes-train/root.rst

 .. code-block:: console

     $ graph-pes-train -h
-    usage: graph-pes-train [-h] [--config CONFIG] [overrides [overrides ...]]
+    usage: graph-pes-train [-h] [args [args ...]]

-    Train a GraphPES model from a configuration file using PyTorch Lightning.
+    Train a GraphPES model using PyTorch Lightning.

     positional arguments:
-    overrides        Config overrides in the form nested^key=value, separated by spaces, e.g. fitting^loader_kwargs^batch_size=32.
+    args        Config files and command line specifications.
+                Config files should be YAML (.yaml/.yml) files.
+                Command line specifications should be in the form nested^key=value.
+Final config is built up from these items in a left to right manner, with later items taking precedence over earlier ones in the case of conflicts.

     optional arguments:
-    -h, --help       show this help message and exit --config CONFIG  Path to the configuration file.
-This argument can be used multiple times, with later files taking precedence over earlier ones in the case of conflicts.
-If no config files are provided, the script will auto-generate.
+    -h, --help  show this help message and exit

-    Example usage: graph-pes-train --config config1.yaml --config config2.yaml fitting^loader_kwargs^batch_size=32
+    Copyright 2023-24, John Gardner

 .. toctree::
     :hidden: